ziggle-ai/.github/profile/README.md

 These dissatisfactions were because some notice writers delete and reupload their notices when they make a subtle mistake, rather than use our application editing functions.

+We needed an automatic system to handle this problem rather than relying on users' appropriate actions.

 ### 2. Deadline Detection System

 For the user's comfort, we automatically crawl the GIST's undergraduate notices and upload them to our Ziggle app.

 We have features to set deadlines for each notice, but for undergraduate notices, it is impossible to register the deadlines because those are automatic processes.

-Plus, since our platform is a notification platform, the deadline information is vital.
-This AI system could applied for other necessary purposes like checking for writing deadlines and so on.
+Plus, the deadline information is vital since our platform is a notification platform as this is linked to other functions such as **reminder push alarms** and **sorting by deadlines**.

 # System Design
 <div align="center">